 Preventive dental care lays the groundwork for a healthy, beautiful smile.
-In combination with proper at-home hygiene practices, like twice-daily brushing and flossing at least once a day, attending regular cleanings and oral exams can help keep your teeth and gums healthy and free from decay and other dental health issues.
+In combination with proper at-home hygiene practices, like twice-daily brushing and flossing at least once a day, having regular cleanings and oral exams can help keep your teeth and gums healthy and free from decay and other dental health issues.
 The best thing you can do for your oral health is keep your professional dental team involved.
 At your preventative appointment every six months, Dr. Hlavaty will examine your mouth for signs of cavities and gum disease.
 Your dental hygienists will use special instruments to remove the plaque and calculus from your teeth.
 Routine checkups at Hlavaty Dental Arts also allow us to track your oral health and address any minor problems with your oral health before they become major ones.
 Early treatment will reduce your potential for serious health problems down the road.
 The most powerful way to protect your oral health is regular preventative dentistry.
 We provide preventative dentistry to patients in Santa Barbara, Montecito, and the surrounding areas.
 Safeguard your smile by giving us a call today at Hlavaty Dental Arts

 We will thoroughly clean your teeth and gums, gently removing plaque and tartar that may have built up.
 This includes flossing between your teeth and scraping off plaque that has accumulated beneath the gum line, using water or an ultrasonic cleaner.
 After your cleaning, your teeth will be polished and your smile will be left feeling refreshed and reinvigorated.

 If it’s been a while since you’ve had dental x-rays taken, your dentist may recommend x-rays.
 Dental x-rays allow us to see beneath the surface, and find problems that may not be visible to the naked eye.
 With x-rays, we can make more accurate diagnoses and more effective treatment plans & we only use state-of-the-art,